 Publishing a presentation with iSpring Suite

-This is the best publishing option if you want to put your game on your website or blog.
+This is the ideal publishing option for those who want to host their game on their website or blog.
 To upload it to your server, select FTP in the opened window.

-If you want to export the game to your learning management system, choose the LMS tab in the Publish Presentation window.
+To export the game to your learning management system, navigate to the Publish Presentation window and select the LMS tab.

-If you don’t have a website or an LMS, select the iSpring Cloud tab on the menu at the left. iSpring Cloud is an online portal where you can store and share all your content.
+If you don’t have a website or an LMS, head to the iSpring Cloud tab on the left-hand menu. iSpring Cloud is an online portal where you can store and share all your content.

 Publishing to iSpring Cloud

-Log in to your iSpring Cloud account and click Publish.
-Once the publishing process has finished, your account will open in a browser.
-You’ll see your uploaded game there.
-Just click on the title to run it.
+Log in to your iSpring Cloud account and click on Publish.
+Once the publishing is completed, your account will open in a browser.
+Here, you’ll see your uploaded game displayed.
+Simply click on its title to launch it.

 iSpring Cloud

-If you’d like to share your Jeopardy presentation with other people, tap on your file → Share and open the public access.
-This way you’ll be able to deliver your game to everyone on the internet.
+To share your DIY Jeopardy PowerPoint presentation with others, tap on your file → Share and enable public access.
+This allows you to distribute your custom Jeopardy PowerPoint game to anyone you wish online.

 Free Jeopardy Game Template

-Don’t want to spend time creating the game from scratch?
-Then, just download our free PowerPoint template of the Jeopardy game and customize it as desired.
-Also, feel free to get a free trial of iSpring Suite to convert your game into an online format.
+Want to skip the hassle of developing the game from scratch?
+Simply download our free Jeopardy PowerPoint template and tailor it to your needs.
+Also, you can get a free trial of iSpring Suite to convert your game into an online format and speed up your work considerably.

 Other Games That Can Be Created in PowerPoint

-PowerPoint is a fairly straightforward tool that almost anyone can use.
-However, as you’ve already discovered, if you know how to use hyperlinks to create trigger and animation tricks and set up navigation, you’ll be able to craft not only basic presentations but also other engaging games besides Jeopardy.
+PowerPoint is indeed a user-friendly tool that almost anyone can work with.
+If you know how to use hyperlinks to create triggers and animations, you’ll be able to easily improve your presentations with Jeopardy and other interactive games.

-For example, you can create gamified training guides on how to perform a task, like this one about making a perfect omelet:
+For example, you can create gamified training guides on how to perform a task.
+Here is an example of a guide to cooking a perfect omelet:

-For example, you can build amazing quizzes with 14 question types, including hotspots, sequences, and drag-and-drops.
-Thanks to their interactivity and beautiful design, they are perceived by quiz takers not as typical tests but as engaging mini games.
-Just take a look at this quiz on merchandising:
+You can also build amazing quizzes with 14 question types, ranging from hotspots to sequences and drag-and-drops.
+Thanks to their interactivity and beautiful design, quiz takers perceive them not as typical tests but as engaging mini games.
+Check out the merchandising quiz below:

-With iSpring Suite, you can also create role-plays, which are interactive exercises that imitate a real conversation with a person: a customer, a staff member, or a colleague – and help people master communication skills.
-The key element of a role-play is its branching scenario, where each decision has consequences.
-A person chooses a certain option and gets a consistent outcome, as in a video game.
+With iSpring Suite, you can also create role-plays, which are interactive exercises that replicate an actual conversation with a customer and help trainees hone communication skills.
+A role-play is like a video game: a person chooses a certain option and gets a consistent outcome.
 Here’s an example of a role-play created with iSpring Suite:

 Useful Resources on PowerPoint

-Are you a PowerPoint lover?
-If so, here are some other helpful articles for you:
+Are you a PPT enthusiast?
+If so, here are some other useful articles for you:

 iSpring Suite